VR-on-Linux/VR-on-Linux/README.md

 ### Graphics Cards

-Both NVIDIA and AMD graphics cards are now fully supported.
-For Nvidia users, be sure to have at least the NVIDIA 470.42.01 driver installed, available since June 22, 2021.
+For Nvidia users, have at least the NVIDIA 470.42.01 driver installed, available since June 22, 2021.
 For AMD users, have at least Mesa 18.2 (September 2018).

 ----